 Forever the poor relation, the late-model ‘rubber-bumper’ MGB is gaining in popularity – and now’s the time to buy

-The evergreen MGB needs no introduction to Classics World readers: it was the second in a ‘new line’ of MG cars started with the MGA, which neatly explains its name but it would also carry the distinction of being the last car to be fully developed by an independent MG company before everything was centralised under BL.
+The evergreen MGB needs no introduction to Classics World readers: it was the second in a ‘new line’ of MG cars started with the MGA, which neatly explains its name, but it also carried the distinction of being the last to be fully developed by an independent MG company before everything was centralised under British Leyland.

 The car’s elegant style ensured it would become a blue chip classic car icon, as often featured on birthday cards as other instantly-recognisable silhouettes like the Big Healey and E-type.
 Indeed, the car became a classic even while it was still in production, but in 1975 those delicate lines were changed dramatically to meet crash safety requirements in the important US market.